microsoft/pxt-common-packages/libs/base/docs/reference/control/assert.md

 # assert

-Display an error number and stop the program if the assertion condition is false.
+Display a message, error number, and stop the program if the assertion condition is false.

 ```sig
 control.assert(false, 0)